 She was staring at him open mouthed.
 "Maybe you should make the whole crew off limits?"
 She laughed, a confused, bitter-sounding laugh.
 "Why do you care?"

 "You know, I think this won't get worse, and then you go and prove me wrong.
 Congratulations, sir, for surprising me yet again."
 She turned on her heel and stalked off.

 He watched her go.
 He knew he'd just made an ass of himself.
 He also knew, even though she was hurt and mad, that there was no way she'd go anywhere near Spock or Bones now.

 And that's all he cared about.
 He couldn't have her for himself.
 He couldn't keep her from having anyone else.
 But he damn well was not going to watch her with one of his two best friends.

 The two shuttles descended slowly, dust and grit flying as they got closer to the ground.
 One of the ships would stay there for the landing party to return to the Enterprise; the other would take D'lehr and Miller back to the ship.
 Kirk waved the two crewmen's replacements over and told them to help Chris get the injured men onto the shuttle.

 She walked past him without a word and once they were safely settled, went to wait with the rest of the landing party.

-As the shuttle took off, Kirk turned back, saw Spock handing out padds with assignments of what to survey, what samples to take.
-After V’ger had destroyed several outposts, Starfleet was looking to establish new ones, and some previously discounted worlds now seemed appealing: the Enterprise was back in the business of surveying.
+As the shuttle took off, Kirk turned back and saw Spock handing out padds with assignments of what to survey, what samples to take.
+After V'ger had destroyed several outposts, Starfleet was looking to establish new ones, and some previously discounted worlds now seemed appealing: the Enterprise was back in the business of surveying.

 This world didn't seem like an obvious choice since the radiation patterns in the upper atmosphere, while not dangerous to humans, made it impossible to beam down.
 But for some activities, being in a place that no one could sneak onto via transporter was very attractive.
 Kirk had not asked, and didn't expect to be told, what those activities were.